Loginistaken/Short-Story/sequel-to0Unfunny-woke up laughing.md

 He typed it, then paused.
 He thought of the last few years — pandemics, isolation, the way fear moved faster than truth, the way ideas spread before facts could catch them.
+He remembered watching the world laugh nervously through masks, through screens, through the slow realization how horrifying the repulse to laugh was and how he lost all his friends within the dream, realized no body likes to hear about other people dreams but somehow the plot mangled him as he couldn't decpict from reality anymore how crazy things had been the several years of his life and everything, hell it felt real just because someone slipped on a bannnana the world collapsed,
-He remembered watching the world laugh nervously through masks, through screens, through the slow realization that bodies weren’t as invincible as jokes made them seem.
+he thought deeply how to capture the dream on canvas man wasn't as invincible as jokes made them seem.

 “What if,” he whispered, “the brain catches things too?”
 He laughed — a short, careful one.
 “It's a message,” he muttered, "a prophecy in a since, the script writer of the message had twisted sense of humor.”